CB-Essay in the Wild

 A digital edition of Mary Shelley’s classic novel demonstrating the monograph theme.
 Features chapter-by-chapter navigation, integrated scholarly apparatus, and historical context from Project Gutenberg.

-You can watch me build this site in the video below!
+You can watch me build the Frankenstein site in the video below!
+(Make sure to turn on GitHub Pages first before you do this!)

 View: dcnb.github.io/frankenstein

-The Wreck of the Deutschland: Single-page, scrollytold poem
+The Wreck of the Deutschland: Single-page, sectioned poem with scroll interactions

 Gerard Manley Hopkins’s poem presented in the essay theme with scrolling transitions and visual breaks.
 Shows how CB-Essay handles poetry and single-page essays with dramatic effect.